Questions about our program or the application process? Review the information on this page. You can also join us for an upcoming admissions event.

 The St. John’s Law LL.M. programs returned to in-person instruction for the 2021-2022 school year.

 All classes offered in-person are held at the Law School in Queens, with health and safety measures in place as appropriate under current guidance.
 The University complies with all applicable state and local regulations.
 See the university's COVID 19 protocols and updates here.
-As of January 2022, the university requires all students and staff to have vaccinations and boosters.

 16) How long will it take to complete the degree?
 Can I study part-time?
 Can I study only in the evening or weekend?
 What is your academic calendar?

 A student studying full-time typically completes the program in two semesters.
 New students can start in either Fall (August) or Spring (January) semesters.

 Part-time study is available to U.S. citizens and permanent residents.
 We recommend part-time students plan to complete the degree in three semesters, possibly with one summer class.
 International students on a student visa are generally required by the federal government to enroll in a full-time course load.